Romantic-DEV/Instatalk/README.md

 ### To start

-- You should have installed ruby(2.5.9) on your pc(how to do this - https://www.ruby-lang.org/en/documentation/installation/)
+- You should have installed ruby(2.5.9) on your pc(how to do this - (here)[https://www.ruby-lang.org/en/documentation/installation/])
+- To store data properly my-instatalk uses REDIS for ActionCable.
+So, you should have installed redis server with disabled password-authentication(how to install redis: (here)[https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04])

 1. Download all files to single folder
 2. Open CMD
 3. Open program directory in CMD